karolstawowski/Formula_1_Standings_Website/README.md

 ### <a href="https://karolstawowski.github.io/Formula_1_Standings_Website/">Click here to see live website!</a>

 ## Description
 Formula 1 Standings Website is a huge project for me.
-Official Formula 1 website provides informations about World Championship standings in an inelegant way.
+Official Formula 1 website provides World Championship standings in an inelegant way.
-I wanted to make an enviroment which allows the end user to seek for necessary informations and feel like he's at home.
-Formula 1 Standings Website shares official Formula 1
-World Championship standings for last twenty years of competition.
+I wanted to make an enviroment, which allows the end user to seek for necessary informations and feel like he's at home.
+Formula 1 Standings Website shares official Formula 1 World Championship standings for the last twenty years of on-track competition.

 ## Special thanks to <a href="https://www.reddit.com/user/mondomando">@mondomando</a> for allowing me to use his <a href="https://www.reddit.com/r/formula1/comments/lx6d0y/oc_ayrton_senna_lowres_art/">low-res McLaren art</a>, which eventually become the logo of this project!